Timberline's site www.exotichardwoods.co.uk has been designed to be accessible to as many users as possible.

 Although there are not definitive standards to use when coding, Timberline's site conforms to W3C standards for HTML and CSS.
 Adhering to these standards makes our site accessible to those browsers that also adhere to these standards, and makes our web pages more accessible to those using screen readers and similar devices.

-Timberline's web site works across many browsers and operating systems including:
+Timberline's web site works well across all popular browsers and many other browsers and operating systems.

 The web site is designed to be reponsive to the users' browser and therefore resize pages and sections including images and reposition elements as necessary.
 From large desktop screens to handheld mobile telephones.

 When users click on 'Print' in their toolbar there are options available to print the entire page or only print the relevant information (text and images) on that page.

 If you find any pages difficult to access, please contact the webmaster here.

 From 2nd January 2017 if you wish to export articles that are partly or fully made from newly listed species of Rosewood, Padauk and Bubinga then the export will need to be accompanied by a CITES re-export permit.
 It is possible that the importer/customer of the article may need to apply for a CITES import permit from their own authorities and this should be investigated before the export happens.